marchyman/GeoTag/README.md

   a program setting that can be changed by the user.
 The setting used to be fixed at 6 hours.
 The new default is 120 minutes.

+- Update City, State, Country, and Country Code metadata whenever an image location is changed.

 ### Bug Fixes

 - GPX file waypoint parsing bug fix from bhostetler18